Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Experiments

-Fig.\ref{expfig:all_result} depicts the training curves of various RL algorithms on sparse action tasks.
-Overall, \methodname~agent can effectively complete three sparse action tasks and outperforms all baselines.
+Fig. \ref{expfig:all_result} illustrates the training progress of various reinforcement learning algorithms on sparse action tasks.
+Overall, \methodname~agent can effectively complete three sparse action tasks and outperform all baselines.
 We observe that \methodname~learns faster in Stock and Gunplay, where sparse actions occupy a large portion of the action space, and achieves a higher final score in Football.
-DQN gains little ground in the Gunplay and Football tasks and converges to a low score in the Stock task.
-This can be attributed to the $epsilon$-greedy exploration randomly explores all actions and wastes budgets for executing sparse action, making it unsuitable for solving sparse action tasks.
-SAC performs better than DQN but also stops improving at low reward, indicating that it is difficult for max-entropy exploration to efficiently learn how to execute sparse action.
-In the Football task, PPO achieves comparable performance to \methodname.
-In contrast, in Stock and Gunplay, PPO's score is significantly lower than \methodname's.
-PPO also outperforms DQN and SAC in Gunplay and Football, demonstrating that stochastic exploration is more effective in sparse action tasks than max-entropy and $\epsilon$-greedy.
-DQN(Prior) attains low scores on all three tasks.
-This result indicates that simply adding a negative reward is not an effective way to learn how to make decision-making in sparse action tasks.
+DQN exhibits limited progress in the Gunplay and Football tasks and converges to a low score in the Stock task.
+This can be attributed to the $epsilon$-greedy exploration strategy, which indiscriminately explores all actions and inefficiently allocates resources for executing sparse actions, rendering it unsuitable for sparse action tasks.
+Although SAC outperforms DQN, it also plateaus at a low reward level, suggesting that max-entropy exploration struggles to learn the execution of sparse actions efficiently.
+In the Football task, PPO achieves performance comparable to \methodname.
+However, in the Stock and Gunplay tasks, PPO's scores are significantly lower than those of \methodname.
+PPO outperforms DQN and SAC in the Gunplay and Football tasks, indicating that stochastic exploration is more effective in sparse action tasks than max-entropy and $\epsilon$-greedy exploration strategies.
+DQN (Prior) yields low scores across all three tasks, signifying that merely incorporating a negative reward is insufficient for effective decision-making in sparse action tasks.
 ExploRS exhibits minimal improvement in all tasks, which can be ascribed to its primary focus on addressing sparse reward tasks rather than sparse action tasks.
 These results indicate that the techniques used in the sparse reward domain are ineffective in solving sparse action tasks.
 MOHQA method focuses on addressing the inaccurate TD errors, thus improving the performance over the vanilla DQN algorithm.
 Meanwhile, the LAP algorithm, by focusing on the efficient utilization of the replay buffer, outperforms or is comparable to other baselines.
 This performance differential may be ascribed to our sample selection strategy, which effectively mitigates value errors in sparse action scenarios.
 Despite this, LAP does not quite reach the performance of \methodname.

-\subsection{Training process of \methodname}
+\subsection{Training Process of \methodname}

 The preceding subparagraph suggests that \methodname~can effectively train policy in sparse action tasks.
 In this subsection, we study how \methodname~works by demonstrating the sparsity evaluation and constraining action sampling.